webxos/macroslow/README.md

 ## DUNES 2048-AES SDK: The Minimalist SDK

 DUNES serves as the baseline minimalist SDK.
 DUNES offers a set of 10 core files for building a hybrid Model Context Protocol (MCP) server with MAML processing and MARKUP Agent functionality.
 It enables quantum-distributed workflows with verifiable OCaml-based algorithms, hybrid multi-language orchestration (Python, Qiskit), and integration with MCP servers.
-Key features include:

 ## CHIMERA 2048-AES SDK: A Qubit ready SDK!

 CHIMERA 2048 is a quantum-enhanced, maximum-security API gateway for MCP servers, powered by NVIDIA’s advanced GPUs.
 Featuring four CHIMERA HEADS—each a self-regenerative, CUDA-accelerated core with 512-bit AES encryption—it forms a 2048-bit AES-equivalent security layer.
-Key features include:

 Hybrid Cores: Two heads run Qiskit for quantum circuits (<150ms latency), and two use PyTorch for AI training/inference (up to 15 TFLOPS).
 Quadra-Segment Regeneration: Rebuilds compromised heads in <5s using CUDA-accelerated data redistribution.

 MAML Integration: Processes .maml.md files as executable workflows, combining Python, Qiskit, OCaml, and SQL with formal verification via Ortac.
 Security: Combines 2048-bit AES-equivalent encryption, CRYSTALS-Dilithium signatures, lightweight double tracing, and self-healing mechanisms.
 NVIDIA Optimization: Achieves 76x training speedup, 4.2x inference speed, and 12.8 TFLOPS for quantum simulations and video processing.